jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

   don't even end up using the feature, we can just cut it out from the product and be at peace with the time saved.

 It's still early days for us at Herald, but we are totally loving using the changelog as a mechanism to plan our weekly sprints.
 You may have noticed that I didn't even mention that the changelog informs our users about new changes as a benefit— **it is just an added bonus** and not the primary motivating factor.
+Our most engaged users check our changelog religiously and provide us earnest feedback, which we obviously save in our dogfood instance of [Herald](https://www.heraldhq.com).

-### The Rise and Fall and Rise Again of Changelogs
+### An Observation: The Rise of Changelogs

 Historically, changelogs were a given for all software — as software needed to be installed on a customer's computer.
 They informed users about the